 - write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences

-As reading and writing is an essential life skill and we are dedicated to enabling our children to become enthused, engaged and successful readers and writers.
+As reading and writing is an essential life skill, we are dedicated to enabling our children to become enthused, engaged and successful readers and writers.

-- Daily Phonics sessions, where the children learn new phonemes, improve their ability to segment and blend sounds, and their ability to apply this knowledge into their reading and writing.
+- Teach daily phonics sessions, where the children learn new phonemes, improve their ability to segment and blend sounds, and their ability to apply this knowledge into their reading and writing.

-- Whole Class Reading using Pie Corbett text so they can demonstrate their understanding and thinking, which in turn, inspires the children’s creativity when writing.
+- Read to the whole class using quality texts so that children can demonstrate their understanding and thinking, which in turn, inspires creativity when writing.

-- All classes are equipped with a wide range of reading books to meet the needs of all children in the classroom which also engage and challenge keen readers.
+- Ensure that all classes are equipped with a wide range of reading books to meet the needs of all children in the class and engage, challenge and motivate all children.

-- Children from Foundation to Year 6 are issued a reading book that is appropriate for their reading ability
+- Issue all children from Foundation to Year 6 with a reading book that is appropriate for their reading ability

-In addition to this, it is in our Reading policy that all children are required to read their book at least three times a week to support fluency and understanding and promote parents’ partnership in their children’s learning.
+Our reading policy sets the expectation that all children should to read at least three times a week at home to support fluency and understanding and promote parents’ partnership in their children’s learning.

-We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and ability to read ‘tricky words’; so they experience early reading success and gain confidence that they are readers, as well as consolidating the learning that takes place in school.
+We make sure that pupils read books that are closely matched to their increasing knowledge of phonics and ability to read ‘tricky words’ so that they experience early reading success and gain confidence in their reading.